🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 "I've seen bipartisan support for Ukraine over the last 2-1/2 years, and I fully expect that we'll continue to see the bipartisan support from Congress," he said.

-One U.S. defences official, speaking on condition of anonymity, said Russia had suffered 600,000 casualties of killed and wounded troops in Ukraine so far, with September being its heaviest month of fatalities and injuries.
+One U.S. defence official, speaking on condition of anonymity, said Russia had suffered 600,000 casualties of killed and wounded troops in Ukraine so far, with September being its heaviest month of fatalities and injuries.

-"It's a very tough fight and it's a tough slog," Austin said.
+"It's a very tough fight and it's a tough slog," Austin said of the challenges facing Ukrainian forces.

 Meanwhile, Kyiv has been seeking to keep its war in focus in the West, even as the expanding conflicts in the Middle East grab the international spotlight.

-The Ukrainian leader received pledges of continued support but no endorsement from key allies of his call for an immediate NATO-membership invitation.
+Zelenskiy also met Austin last Thursday at NATO headquarters in Brussels, where he pitched his "victory plan".
+He received pledges of continued support but no endorsement from key allies of his call for an immediate NATO-membership invitation.

 Kyiv may need to start making tough decisions about how to employ its stretched fighting forces, including whether it will hold onto territory Kyiv seized in Russia's Kursk region in a surprise offensive this summer, experts say.

+Kyiv hoped it would wrest the battlefield initiative from Russia, including by diverting Moscow's forces from the eastern front.
 But Putin has remained focused on seizing the key city of Pokrovsk in eastern Ukraine, which is an important logistics hub for Kyiv's war effort.

 Even with billions of dollars worth of U.S. military support, including the provision of F-16 fighter jets, Abrams tanks and more, Ukraine faces a tough fight ahead.

-Although its invasion of Ukraine has inflicted blows to Russia's economy, made it more isolated diplomatically and battered its military, Russia "is not ready to call it quits," a senior U.S. defence official said.
+Although its invasion of Ukraine has inflicted blows to Russia's economy, made it more isolated diplomatically and battered its military, Russia "is not ready to call it quits", a senior U.S. defence official said.

 "And so that does place a steep burden on the Ukrainians," the official said, speaking on condition of anonymity.